project-imas/security-check/README.md

 ## Installation via CocoaPod

+* If you don't already have CocoaPods installed, do `$ sudo gem install cocoapods` in your terminal.
+(See the [CocoaPods website](http://guides.cocoapods.org/using/getting-started.html#getting-started) for details.)
+* In your project directory, do `pod init` to create a Podfile.
 * Add `pod 'SecurityCheck', :git => 'https://github.com/project-imas/security-check.git'` to your Podfile
 * Run `pod install`
 * Include `#import <SecurityCheck/SecurityCheck.h>` in your code at the app delegate level to start